What is a Custodial 529 Plan Account?

 There may be tax advantages to converting a child’s custodial account to a custodial 529 plan.
 In a 529 plan, investment earnings grow tax-free and are not taxed when the funds are withdrawn to pay for qualified education expenses.
 But, investment earnings in a custodial account are subject to the Kiddie Tax, which applies to minors under age 19 or full-time college students under age 24.

-Under Kiddie Tax rules, the first $1,050 of a child’s unearned income is tax-free, and the next $1,050 is subject to the child’s tax rate.
-Any additional earnings above $2,100 are taxed at the rates that apply to trusts and estates, which range from 10% to 37%, based on the amount of unearned income.
+Under Kiddie Tax rules, the first $1,100 of a child’s unearned income is tax-free, and the next $1,100 is subject to the child’s tax rate.
+Any additional earnings above $2,200 are taxed at the child’s parents’ marginal tax rate.

 Note, however, that liquidating mutual funds in a custodial brokerage account may trigger capital gains, which are reported on the child’s tax return.